The Best Way to Backup and Restore a WordPress Site

 2. Next, using phpMyAdmin, import your backup file into the new database.

-Last but not the least, and certainly our favourite – automated plugins.
-We highly recommend this method because it’s easier, more convenient and reliable than a manual backup.
-It is also your second line of defence if you have issues with your hosting backups.
-Thanks to the popularity of WordPress, you are sure to have a wide range of plugins to choose from.
+Last but not least, you can use automated plugins for your WordPress site recovery.
+We highly recommend this method because it’s easier, more convenient, and more reliable than a manual backup.
+In addition, it’s your second line of defense if you have issues with your hosting backups.
+Thanks to the popularity of WordPress, you’re sure to have a wide range of plugins to choose from.

-BlogVault is a complete backup and restore backup plugin that has a nearly 100% success rate in website restores.
+BlogVault is a complete backup and restore plugin that has a nearly 100% success rate in website restores.
 It’s easy to configure and use besides being competitively priced.
 Some of its standout features are the use of independent and dedicated servers for backups and incremental backups.
-Both features make sure your server is not loaded and hence there is no impact on your website speed or its resources.
+Both features make sure your server isn’t loaded and hence there’s no impact on your website speed or its resources.

-Easy to install and configure, BackupBuddy is another popular backup plugin that offers complete automated backups.
+Easy to install and configure, BackupBuddy is another popular WordPress site recovery plugin that offers complete automated backups.
 Additional features include support for a variety of cloud storage platforms and a user-friendly interface.
 It can also work on a shared web hosting platform.

 Automated Backup Process

-While all three of the above are comprehensive and competitive offerings, we’ve focused on BlogVault for the rest of this section – mainly because we have used it internally on multiple occasions and have the first-hand experience with the BlogVault.
+While all three of the above WordPress site recovery plugins are comprehensive and competitive offerings, we’ll focus on BlogVault for the rest of this section, mainly because we’ve used it internally on multiple occasions.

-If you plan on taking your website’s backup using BlogVault, follow the below steps to get started:
+If you plan on backing up your website using BlogVault, follow the below steps to get started:

 1. First, sign up with BlogVault.
-On registration, you receive an official link on your email address.
+Upon registration, an official link will be sent to your email address.

 2. Next, click the link to open the tool’s dashboard page.
 Use your user credentials to log into your dashboard account.